davidhlee625/project_03/README.md

 </code></pre>

-In this case, I've entered adidas for the item and the number of pages as 10.
+In this case, I've entered panini press for the item query and the number of pages as 10.
 If you want less than 10 pages, specify as necessary!
+This will return the `panini press.json` file that you can see linked in this repo.
+This file will have 10 pages worth of content regarding panini presses from ebay.

-<pre><code>scrapingebay/ebay-dl.py" 'adidas' --num_pages=10
+<pre><code>scrapingebay/ebay-dl.py" 'panini press' --num_pages=10
 </code></pre>